DEP commissioner suspends permit for $1B transmission line

 The Maine Department of Environmental Protection had concerns about the permit based on both the referendum vote and a judge’s ruling that nullified a 1-mile leased portion over state land.

-Developers have said that it’s possible to reroute the project to avoid the 1-mile portion.
+Developers have said that it’s possible to reroute the project to avoid the disputed 1-mile portion.

+Other agencies that previously signed off on the project included the Maine Public Utilities Commission, the Maine Land Use Planning Commission and the U.S. Army Corps of Engineers.